dullroar/ten-steps-to-linux-survival/Step05.md

 \drstd{stdout}

-In this example, `cat` is started with no file name, so it will read from *stdin* (a quite common "UNIX" command convention), and echo each line typed by the user to *stdout* until the "end of file, which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:
+In this example, `cat` is started with no file name, so it will read from *stdin* (a quite common "UNIX" command convention), and echo each line typed by the user to *stdout* until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:
 \drtxt{cat}

 \drcap{\textit{stdin} and \textit{stdout}}